Troy: Troy VI

 The lower town was built to the south of the citadel, covering an area of roughly 30 hectares.
 Remains of a dense neighbourhood have been found just outside the citadel walls, and traces of Bronze Age occupation have been found further away.
 These include huts, stone paving, threshing floors, pithoi, and waste left behind by Bronze Age industry such as murex shells associated with the manufacture of purple dye.
 The extent of the lower town is evidenced by a defensive ditch cut 1-2 into the bedrock.
 A wall or palisade may have stood several meters behind the ditch, as in the outer defences of other cities such as Qadesh and Carchemish.
 However, material evidence for such a wall is limited to postholes and cuts in the bedrock.

 The lower city was only discovered in the late 1980s, earlier excavators having assumed that Troy VI occupied only the hill of Hisarlık.
 Its discovery led to a dramatic reassessment of Troy VI, showing that it was over 16 times larger than had been assumed, and thus a major city with a large population rather than a mere aristocratic residence.
 However, only 2–3% of the lower city had been excavated as of 2013, and few architectural features are likely to exist.
-Almost 2m of the surface has eroded, likely removing much of the evidence that hadn't already decomposed, been built over, or reused in later construction.
+Almost 2 m of the surface has eroded, likely removing much of the evidence that had not already decomposed, been built over, or reused in later construction.

 The material culture of Troy VI appears to belong to a distinct Northwest Anatolian cultural group, with influences from the Aegean and the Balkans.
 The primary local pottery styles were wheel-made Tan Ware and Anatolian Gray Ware.
 Both styles were offshoots of an earlier Middle Helladic tradition related to Minyan Ware.
 The earliest grey ware at Troy was made in Aegean shapes, though by 1700 BC it had been replaced by Anatolian shapes.
 Foreign pottery found at the site includes Minoan, Mycenaean, Cypriot, and Levantine items.
 Local potters also made their own imitations of foreign styles, including Gray Ware and Tan Ware pots made in Mycenaean-style shapes, particularly after 1500 BC.
 Although the city appears to have been within the Hittite sphere of influence, no Hittite artefacts have been found in Troy VI.
 Also notably absent are sculptures and wall paintings, otherwise common features of Bronze Age cities.
 Troy VI is also notable for its architectural innovations as well as its cultural developments, which included the first evidence of horses at the site.